AN: Revamped version of this chapter posted on 12/9/15

 Taking a moment to rise his nose in the air, open his mouth and take a deep breath, Harry let himself relax into the new animal senses.
 His sense of smell wasn't as good as a canines but his night vision was much better.
 Of course the soft pads on his feet helped as well, allowing him to move almost silently through the ship.

 Harry had to pause on three different occasions as he heard someone approach where he was.
 He didn't want to risk anyone hearing him and going for a closer look, as the vents were not large enough for him to change back into human form so that he could stun someone.
+As it was they were barely large enough for his animagus form.
 He always waited for a count of twenty before continuing on after one of these close calls, so it took a little longer than he'd hoped to find the cargo he was looking for, but he still had enough time to get back before his illusion ended.

 Taking another longer breath to try and scent out any hidden dangers, Harry slowly stepped out of the grate, allowing his body to shift back into his normal human form.
 Glancing around the dimly lit room Harry pulled out a small flashlight and began to open some of the larger crates, taking care to note each item he could see, even if he didn't recognize it.
 There had to be near forty large crates filled with semi-automatic rifles, handguns, and more that looked like they must be military issue.
 He had only opened the first crate that held anything magical, a crate filled with nearly a hundred Banshee Bombs, when he heard the sound of an amused voice coming from behind him.